 To reset file associations:

 - Click the Start button and select the Control Panel.
 In Windows 10, the Control Panel is located in the Windows System folder in the Start menu.

 - Select Programs > Default Programs > Associate a file type or protocol with a program.

 - Scroll down the list of file types and click on QFX.

 - Select Change Program.

 - Select Quicken (or QuickenWindow), then click OK.

 - Try to download transactions with Web Connect again.

-If the downloaded QFX file is empty (no new transactions, 0KB file size), this is an issue that can only be addressed by your financial institution as they are the ones providing the file.
+If the downloaded QFX file is empty (no new transactions, 0KB file size, duplicate or missing transactions), this is an issue that can only be addressed by your financial institution as they are the ones providing the file.